statick88/kaggle_phishing_webpage_classifier/README.md

 ## The Model
 The Model:
-- A machine learning model based on random forest ensemble was built based 23 selected features using scikit-learn was trained with a testing accuracy of 96.5%
+- A machine learning model based on random forest ensemble was built based on 23 selected features using scikit-learn was trained with a testing accuracy of 96.5%
 - Correlation matrix of features was calculated for feature selection.
 The correlation matrix was visualised using seaborn heatmap.

 ## Acknowledgements and References